-What do you know about Threshold Drain?
+What do you know about Threshold Drains?
 Is that something you should have?

 Don’t worry, we are here to solve your puzzle.

 Threshold drainage is a drainage system, usually installed in the doorway, public pathway, or on a property.
 It collects and directs water to a different location to optimise the draining process.
 The slim design makes the threshold drain suitable for patios, pathways, walkways, door threshold, and block paving areas.

 Unlike the traditional method such as the clay dish channel (see image below), the threshold drain comes with a grating top that covers the recessed area (see image below).
 Therefore, it provides a safe environment for pedestrian, especially beneficial for people with restricted mobility; also creates a beautiful profile that matches the area.

 A clay dished channel drain between the road and pavement.

 A finish look of an anodized aluminium silver grating threshold drain installed in a rear grass garden.